-It is quite possible that George Allen and Tom Overy were never particularly close personal friends, but they got on well as business partners until the summer of 1951, when the time came to draw up the conditions of their retirement and the future of the firm.
-Suffice it to say that the two had very different ideas on how it should be run and disagreements degenerated into bitter and personal attacks.
-They made some kind of peace in 1953, but by then Allen was about to retire.
-He set up his own consultancy, Gallan Consultations, but died just three years later.
+It is quite possible that George Allen and Tom Overy were never particularly close personal friends, but they got on well as business partners.
+That is, until the summer of 1951, when the time came to draw up the conditions of their retirement and the future of the firm.
+Suffice it to say that the two had very different ideas on how things should be run, and what started as minor disagreements degenerated into bitter and personal attacks.
+They did end up making some kind of peace in 1953, but by then Allen was about to retire.
+He went on to set up his own consultancy, Gallan Consultations, but died just three years later.

 Five years younger, Tom Overy carried on… and on… and on.
 “He started behaving strangely and unpredictably.”
 Fellow partners started to hint that it was time for him to retire, but Tom was oblivious.
-In November 1960, he suffered either a nervous breakdown or temporary mental illness, was certified under the Mental Health Act and taken to St Andrews Hospital, Northampton.
-In his absence, the partnership deed was re-executed, removing him from the ranks of the partnership.
+In November 1960,he suffered either a nervous breakdown or temporary mental illness and was certified under the Mental Health Act and taken to St Andrews Hospital, Northampton.
+In his absence,the partnership deed was re-executed, removing him from the ranks of the partnership.

 The age of the generalist lawyer was ending, and carving out a niche was more in vogue.
 The focus in this era of the firm’s history was on the corporate side of the business.
 Two big client wins in the 60s were Rupert Murdoch’s News Group and The Grade Organisation.
-A&O helped Murdoch with his first acquisitions in the UK, the News of the World and The Sun.
-At the close of 1969, the firm had 20 partners, a staff of 217, and five departments: commercial; conveyancing; litigation; probate and trusts; and tax.
+A&O helped Murdoch with his first acquisitions in the UK: News of the World and The Sun.
+At the close of 1969 the firm had 20 partners, a staff of 217 and five thriving departments: commercial; conveyancing; litigation; probate and trusts; and tax.

 The 1970s: testing times

-It was a curious A&O policy that although it would hire female solicitors from other firms, it only took on male articled clerks.
+A curious A&O policy saw the firm hire female solicitors from other firms but only take on male articled clerks.
 One applicant, whose first name was Jocelyn, got as far as interview only because A&O assumed she was a male Jocelyn.
 “She was rapidly ushered out and told the firm would put her in touch with a family law practice.”
+Charming.

-A&O only took on its first female articled clerk in 1971, after she “sent in an application letter, simply signing her name with her initials and not putting in ‘Miss’.
+A&O only got with the times and took on its first female articled clerk in 1971, after she “sent in an application letter, simply signing her name with her initials and not putting in ‘Miss’.
 It was assumed that the person applying was the son of [famous banker] Sir Julian Hodge.
 However, once she came to interview, the panel applauded her initiative and offered her articles.”

-It’s clear the 70s was a time of transition for A&O, as many of the old guard retired and a new generation came through.
-It was also the decade when the firm first started its international expansion, with an office in Dubai opening in 1978 to work on the construction of many new airports springing up in the region.
+It’s clear the 70s were a transitional period for A&O, as many of the old guard retired and a new generation came through.
+It was also the decade when the firm first started its international expansion, with an office in Dubai opening in 1978 to support the construction of many new airports springing up in the region.
 A Brussels office followed later that year.

 The 1980s and 1990s: into the modern age

-The Thatcher government’s programme played to A&O’s strengths, and it advised on many headline projects including the Channel Tunnel negotiations with the French and the development of Canary Wharf.
-The firm continued to prosper thanks to the boom in banking and international capital markets, and between 1976 and 1986 the turnover of the firm increased from £3m to £20m.
+The Thatcher government’s programme played to A&O’s strengths, with lawyers advising on many headline projects including the Channel Tunnel negotiations with the French and the development of Canary Wharf.
+The firm continued to prosper thanks to a boom in banking and international capital markets, and between 1976 and 1986 turnover increased from £3m to £20m.
 The firm also doubled in size between 1985 and 1990 as the network of international offices expanded further.

 A new senior partner, Bill Tudor John, came to power in 1994 and shook things up once again.
 “A four-page memo from one of the partners setting out suggestions as to how he should conduct his senior partnership and demanding a response to no fewer than 27 points was swiftly returned with the words ‘f*** off’ scrawled on the top of the page.”
-The success of the business became paramount, rather than the traditional character of the partnership.
-In short, how much money partners made became the most important thing.
-Five partners were shown the door and others were warned that they would follow if their performance did not improve.
+The success of the business replaced the traditional character of the partnership as a top priority.
+In short how much money partners made became the most important thing.
+Five partners were shown the door, and others were warned they would follow if their performance did not improve.
 This was also the era when fee earners started to work longer and longer hours.